-The downside of the public education system, teenagers aren’t taught the necessary life skills that it takes to leave home and maintain their own residence.
+The downside of the public education system, teenagers aren’t taught the necessary life skills, like smart money management, that it takes to leave home and maintain their own residence.
 As a parent, I know how important it is to teach my children how to manage their own money so they don’t run into money problems as an adult.
 When your teenager gets their first job and brings how their first paycheck, it is a good idea to make a simple budget for them to follow and put away money in a savings account for a rainy day.

 Plan to Have a Meeting with Your Teen